jon-jacky/Piety/editors/eden.md

 ## Display Editing Commands ##

-At this time, all display editing commands are control characters: hold down the control key while typing the other key.
-There are no 'meta' commands formed by typing the *esc* or *alt* keys.
-These are the commands:
+At this time, most display editing commands are single control characters (hold down the control key while typing the named key).
+The rest are dedicated function keys.
+We try to use the same commands as the *emacs* editor when that is possible, but in this version there are no multi-character commands, and no meta commands formed by typing the *esc* or *alt* keys.
+These are the control key commands:

+    ^@  set mark, mark (included) to dot (excluded) defines region cut by ^W ^space  set mark, like ^@
     ^A  move cursor to start of line

-  ...
+    ^B  move cursor (b)ack one character
+    ^D  (d)elete character under cursor
+    ^E  move cursor to (e)nd of line
+    ^F  move cursor (f)orward one character
+    ^H  delete character before cursor
+    ^K  delete (kill) line from cursor to end, save in paste buffer ^L  refresh screen (useful if screen has become garbled with control characters) ^M  open new line below, or break line at cursor ^N  move cursor down to (n)ext line
+    ^P  move cursor up to to (p)revious line
+    ^Q  enter and execute an ed or edsel command, then return to display mode ^R  page up
+    ^U  delete entire line, save in paste buffer
+    ^V  page down
+    ^W  delete from mark (included) to dot (excluded), save in paste buffer ^X  exchange mark and dot (to show which lines are included) ^Y  paste or (y)ank text removed by last ^W, ^K, or ^U, or by *ed* *d* command etc.

-  ^Z  return to command mode
+    ^Z  exit display editing and return to command mode

-The four arrow keys can also be used to move the cursor.
+These are the dedicated function keys:

+    ret  open new line below, or break line at cursor bs   delete character before cursor
+    del  delete character before cursor
+    left (arrow key) move cursor back one character right (arrow key) move cursor forward one character up   (arrow key) move cursor up to previous line down (arrow key) move cursor down to next line

 ## Editing Commmand Lines ##

+It is also possible to edit command lines in the scrolling command region.
+These control keys behave the same when editing the command line: *^A ^B ^D ^E ^F ^H ^K*.

+These control characters behave differently when editing the command line:

+    ^C  interrupt application, write traceback
+    ^D  (d)elete character under cursor; if line is empty, exit application ^L  redraw line (useful if line has become garbled with control characters) ^M  execute command (like ret)
+    ^N  retrieve (n)ext line from history
+    ^P  retrieve (p)revious line from history
+    ^Z  if line is empty, exit application

-The right- and left-arrow keys and these control characters can also be used in command mode to edit command lines: ^A ^B ...
+The *bs del left* and *right* function keys can also be used to edit the command line.
+These function keys  behave differently on the command line:

+    ret  execute command line
+    up   (arrow key) retrieve previous line from history down (arrow key) retrieve next line from history

-The up- and down-arrow arrow keys and the ^N and ^P control characters can be used in command mode to access command history.
-The retrieved commands can then be edited and submitted.
-Command line history can be accessed during *^Q* commmands.
+Commands retrieved from the history can be edited and submitted.
+Command line history including previous search strings can be accessed during *^Q* commmands.

 ## Limitations ##

 **eden** is *ed.py* underneath.
 In display editing mode, you can insert or delete characters anywhere, but some commands are still line-oriented.

 The command to set the mark, *^@* (or *^-space*), only marks the line (not the character within the line), so the region defined by the mark and